jlgore/hugo-amplify-tutorial/README.md

 ## Task 3: Create a Github repo for your site

 10.)
 Create a brand new Github repo for your Hugo site.
+Initalize your git repo in your directory:

+`git init`

 11.)
 Add your files to git to be tracked.